sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 5.2.33 =

+* Implements the two decimals format in number controls.
+* Modifies DropDown control settings, replacing the select2 option label for a more intuitive text.
+* Modifies the ENABLEEQUATIONS, DISABLEEQUATIONS, and EVALEQUATIONS operations to improve the form identification in pages with multiple forms.
+* Modifies the Users Permissions add-on to include the Lost Password link in the log-in form (Developer and Platinum plugin versions).

 = 5.2.32 =

 * Modifies the container fields to avoid Hidden, Hidden DS,  and RecordSet DS controls affecting the columns' format.